Are you ready to plan a 7 day Oahu itinerary? Your one week in Oahu is going to be amazing.

 Hours – 6:00 am – 7:00 pm

 After, Hanauma Bay I would get lunch and relax.
-If you love a little historic tour my next stop would be the Iolani Palace.
+If you love a little historic tour my next stop on this 7 day Oahu itinerary would be the Iolani Palace.

 The Iolani Palace was built in 1882 by King Kalakaua.
 It was the home of Hawaii’s last reigning monarchs and served as the official royal residence and the residence of the Kingdom’s political and social life until the overthrow of the monarchy in 1893.